Fashion Crush: Kym Canter / House of Fluff

 It wasn’t enough to simply create an animal free product, Kym wanted the company to do things better.
 ‘In the beginning it was important to have 2 pillars; animal welfare and sustainability,’ she explained.
 The company is entirely vegan, doesn’t use single use plastic and the coats all come packaged in reusable canvas bags.
 The products themselves are created from recycled polyester to create a super luxurious finish that’s barely discernible from a real fur.
 Each piece is lined with Tencel which is created from environmentally sustainable wood pulp.
 It’s the attention to detail that marks House of Fluff apart from it’s faux competitors.

 It hasn’t been easy though.
 Kym remembers, ‘when we started to look for textiles, there was nothing on the market.’
 She realised that the fabric she wanted wasn’t available and so she would have to develop it herself.
-The company is currently working with a partner to design a bio based fabric, made from naturally occuring materials and recycled polyester.
-The mixture is top secret she says, and won’t be available to buy until 2021.
-In the mean time, they have recently launched 100% recycled post consumer plastic waste faux fur shearling hats, which are pretty fantastic.
+The company has worked with a partner to design a bio based fabric Kym’s calling ‘Biofur ™’.
+The innovation behind the fabric is insane.
+It’s a mixture of recycled post consumer waste and plant based polymers, which can then be machine recycled.
 ‘It has always been the goal at House of Fluff to be circular and that all the recycled polyester we use can be reused until the day we no longer need to use polyester at all,’ she says.

 Many of the fabrics are created for her in Asia so she produces there too.
 This helps to limit the brand’s carbon footprint.
 Kym is fiercely defensive of the choice.
 Asian factories get a bad rap but she insists that it’s where ‘the best (sustainable fabric) developments are happening.’
 Plus she’s been to her production factories and is confident of the ethical operating policies.
 Some pieces are also produced by hand by her small studio team in New York.